dominikahynkova/01-character-description/02-intentional-aboutness/case-study.md

 We were supposed to work in small groups of 4.
 At first, we chose the topic of our graph - Waiting.

 The graph shows the time we spend waiting in our daily lives.
 In a day, a week, a month and a year.
-We wanted to show differences in waiting between each of our lives, so we made graphs for everyone of us and then one together, which shows the divergence between us.
+We wanted to show differences in waiting between each of our lives.

 After a long discussion, we agreed on all the items we were going to measure.
 What counts as waiting is quite a philosophical question, so it wasn’t easy.